A miscarriage is the loss of an embryo or fetus before the 20th week of pregnancy. The medical term for miscarriage is spontaneous abortion.

 Maternal age is by far the biggest risk factor for spontaneous miscarriage, Williams said.

 He explained that the older a woman gets, the greater the chances that her eggs might contain an abnormal number of chromosomes, making miscarriages more likely.
 The risk of miscarriage increases with a mother's age, beginning at age 30 and becoming greater after age 35, according to the National Institute of Child Health and Human Development (NICHD).

 Other possible causes of pregnancy loss include the mother's health issues, such as diabetes, high blood pressure, thyroid disease and autoimmune disorders (such as lupus), according to the NICHD.
 Other factors that may contribute to pregnancy loss may include uterine or cervical abnormalities as well as maternal or fetal infections.

-Lifestyle factors, such as a pregnant woman who smokes, drinks alcohol, uses drugs, is obese or has more than 200 milligrams of caffeine (the amount in a 12-ounce cup of coffee) a day, may also increase her risk of miscarriage.
+Lifestyle factors, such as a pregnant woman who smokes, drinks alcohol, uses drugs, is obese or has more than 200 milligrams of caffeine (the amount in a 12-ounce cup of coffee) a day before becoming pregnant, may also increase her risk of miscarriage.

 What is a stillbirth?

-A stillbirth is when the loss of a fetus occurs after the 20th week of pregnancy.
+A stillbirth is when the loss of a fetus occurs after the 20th week of pregnancy, according to the Centers for Disease Control and Prevention.
 In about half of all cases of stillbirths, no cause was found for the pregnancy loss, according to the NICHD.